srhthu/tutorial-github-page/readme.md

 ### Basic
 Github page will render the default html file `index.html` in the repository.
 It can accessed other files, e.g., `main.css` or `index.js` through the relative position.

+> Priority:
+> If "index.md" and "index.html" both exist, "index.md" will be rendered.